Step Inside: AmericanAirlines Arena

 One of the Triple A’s signature features is the American Airlines airplane and logo emblazoned on the roof, which is frequently shown on TV broadcasts and can be seen by air traffic to and from Miami International Airport.
 Funnily enough, the AA logo is outdated, as American Airlines changed their branding in 2013.

 While Heat fans get flack for arriving late to games (and for the infamous moment where some supporters left the classic Game 6 of the 2013 NBA Finals a bit too early – the Heat ended up winning in overtime), the fanbase in Miami is as passionate as they come.
-Inside the Triple A, the crowd gets uproariously loud for their squad’s players, particularly for their hometown legend Udonis Haslem and, of course, the adopted king of Wade County, Dwyane Wade.
+Inside the Triple A, the crowd has been known to get uproariously loud for their squad’s players, particularly in past seasons for their hometown legend Udonis Haslem and, of course, the adopted king of Wade County, Dwyane Wade.

 The most fun happens at the end of each quarter, when Heat announcer Michael Baiamonte yells out his iconic phrase with 120 seconds left: “Twoooo minutes… DOSSSSS…” followed by a roaring “MINUTOS!” from the crowd.
 It’s a wink at Miami’s large Latinx population, but the call-and-response has become an iconic element of watching a game at the arena.